jlas/doom.q/README.md

 # doom.q

-This is a port of the DOOM source code to kdb+/q, specifically using https://github.com/chocolate-doom/chocolate-doom as reference.
+This is a DOOM source port to kdb+/q, using https://github.com/chocolate-doom/chocolate-doom as reference.

 # Status